AlexTereshenkov/AlexTereshenkov.github.io/content/adding-python-dependency.md

 ### Distribution formats

 Having only source distributions (`sdist`) may imply that you may need to build the wheel(s) (`bdist_wheel`) to make a binary distribution accessible for your own project build process.
 Unless you are able to build the wheels yourself and make them available via a binary repository manager such as a hosted PyPI repository or in some other way, libraries with wheels published on PyPI are more preferable.
+Ideally, there should be wheels available in PyPI for all of your current target architectures (e.g., MacOS wheels for development and Linux for production deployment).

 ### Source code programming languages